What is projection welding and how does it work?

 The most important parameters for projection welding

 In projection welding, several parameters play a decisive role in ensuring the quality and effectiveness of the welding process.
-These parameters influence the strength, reliability and consistency of the welded joints.
-Knowledge and precise control of these parameters are crucial to achieving high quality and reliable joints in projection welding.
-By adjusting these parameters correctly, welding defects can be avoided and consistent quality in production can be ensured.
+These parameters influence the strength, reliability, and consistency of the welded joints.
+Knowledge and precise control of these parameters are crucial for achieving high-quality and reliable joints in projection welding.
+By adjusting these parameters correctly, welding defects can be avoided, and consistent quality in production can be ensured.

 Overview of projection welding parameters